 These Gluten Free Lemon Bars are deliciously tart and creamy paired on top of the best grain free shortbread crust.
 The texture of the lemon filling comes out perfectly fluffy.
 These make a great treat or sweet snack for any citrus-lover.
 One bite of these and you’ll fall in love!

-- They are easier so easy to make!
+- They are so easy to make!
 Simply mix everything together, and let them bake in the oven.

 - These Gluten Free Lemon Bars are so dreamy!
 The filling is creamy and tart, and the crust is sweetened and crisped to perfection.

 - This recipe is a great healthy alternative to regular lemon bars which are loaded with processed sugars and carbs.

 - These lemony treats are great year-round.
 They are the best citrus dessert.

-- This recipe is naturally gluten free, grain free, dairy free, flourless, keto, low carb, autoimmune protocol, AIP, vegan, paleo, soy free, and refined sugar free.
+- This recipe is naturally gluten free, grain free, dairy free, flourless, soy free, and refined sugar free.

-- If you love this gluten free shortbread crust, you will also love my homemade Vegan Twix Bars are another delicious treat.
+- If you love this gluten free shortbread crust, you will also love my homemade Vegan Twix Bars.
 The shortbread crust in this recipe is absolutely delicious.

 - Lemon juice & zest- A necessity for lemon bars.
 You’ll want to use fresh lemons here.
 They create the best citrus flavor that a bottle just can’t replicate.
 Look for a smooth and slightly soft lemon which will give you the most juice.

 - Eggs– Binds together all of the ingredients for the creamy lemon filling.